-A fast, effective and efficient service that allows you to remove barriers and access your unique personal advantage.
-You are then able to maximise your potential for the fast moving multi-task work environment.
+An efficient and effective service that supports you in removing barriers to access your unique personal advantage.
+This enables you to maximise your potential for the fast moving multi-task work environment.

-At the heart of the consultancy I offer is the belief that the ideas, solutions, and the ability to move an organisation forward exist largely within the individuals who make up that organisation.
-The consultant’s role, therefore, is to elicit what is happening, then help to determine what is needed and recommend what can be done.
+At the heart of our consultancy is the belief that the ideas, solutions, and the ability to move an organisation forward exist largely within the individuals who make up that organisation.
+The role we take is to elicit what is happening, then help to determine what is needed and recommend what can be done.

 When the people within are supported to drive what happens, devise ways to develop and grow, and deal with issues and move forward; change is owned, embedded, and lasting.
 The result is a renewed, empowered and willing work force, with a new lease of life and vibrancy.

-I create training to meet the needs of teams or organisations.
-Training often follows on from an in-depth consultation process.
-I work with individual staff, managers, teams, executives, boards, and trustees to design and deliver development programmes that meet their particular needs.
+Development programmes often follow on from an in-depth consultation process; working with individual staff, managers, teams, executives, boards and trustees to design and deliver programmes that meet their particular needs.

 These programmes fall into three broad categories:

-Communication: increased awareness, new approaches and skills to improve communication; interpersonal & interdepartmental, as well as externally with clients, the public and audiences.
+To increase awareness, develop new approaches and improve overall communication interpersonally, interdepartmentally, as well as externally with clients, the public and audiences.

-Leadership & Management: with a focus on becoming a confident leader and developing an inclusive leadership style where there is reciprocal flow of ideas and communication and everyone feels valued, takes responsibility and contributes fully.
+To develop leadership confidence and a leadership style that maintains reciprocal flow of ideas and communication, generating a working environment where everyone feels valued, takes responsibility and contributes fully.

-I facilitate visioning meetings, retreats, diagnostic meetings, strategic meetings, and difficult conversations.
-By creating a ‘safe’ environment, I encourage and enable open and honest contribution from participants; providing opportunities for all voices to be heard.
-I make sure you get to the essence of issues, whether they be concerns, ideas, feelings, or visions.
+We offer facilitation for visioning meetings, retreats, diagnostic meetings, strategic meetings, and difficult conversations.
+Our facilitation offers a safe and open environment to encourage and enable open and honest contribution from participants; providing opportunities for all voices to be heard.
+This approach ensures that the essence of issues is reached, whether they be concerns, ideas, feelings, or visions.

-Where appropriate, we can engage in a creative dialogue, and by harnessing my own thought process to your creative explorations and conversations, work with you in what is more of a thinking partnership.
+We can also engage more directly in a creative dialogue by harnessing your thought process to facilitate your creative explorations, working with you in what is more of a thinking partnership.

-I deliver a professional and confidential in-house mediation service that enables individuals to voice their concerns and perspectives, to identify underlying issues, and find effective strategies and constructive solutions at less cost; financial and/or emotional.
+We deliver a professional and confidential in-house mediation service that enables individuals to voice their concerns and perspectives, to identify underlying issues, and find effective strategies and constructive solutions at less cost; financial, emotional and psychological.